 Location: Washington, USA

 The music of award-winning composer Greg Bartholomew is frequently performed across the United States and in Canada, Europe and Australia.
 NPR reviewer Tom Manoff called Bartholomew "a fine composer not afraid of accessibility."
-A Finalist for the 2012 American Prize in Choral Composition, he is the 2012/2013 Composer in Residence for the Cascadian Chorale.
+A two-time Finalist for the American Prize in Choral Composition (2012 & 2013), he was the 2012/2013 Composer in Residence for the Cascadian Chorale.

 Bartholomew was ChoralNet Composer of the Month for April 2012.
 In his ChoralBlog about the selection, Jack Senzig provided a detailed analysis of Bartholomew's The Tree and The 21st Century (A Girl Born in Afghanistan).
 Discussing Bartholomew's use of word painting, Senzig wrote, "Greg Bartholomew weaves meaning into the poetry with every word he sets."